In-Store Restaurant Operations – Modernized and Measured

 In addition to support of receiving mobile orders and payment, the POS itself can be mobile enabled.
 A mobile version of the POS can improve order-taking accuracy, and allow you to speed up service times by reducing bottlenecks.
 For example, a mobile POS order-taker using a tablet can help alleviate drive-thru congestion by taking orders from cars earlier in the drive-thru lane.

 Another aspect is mobile BOS functionality.
 Real-time store performance data via mobile device can alleviate the pressure of operators needing to be in the store 24×7, helping regional or area managers monitor store performance anytime, anywhere.
-See our webinar on operational mobility for more details – Fast, Fresh & Mobile: Delivering Operational Excellence in Food Service.
+For example, see our case study on the deployment of MicroStrategy mobile business intelligence with Chipotle.

 2. Forecasting and Alerts